benjaminharringtonrose/crypto-notify/functions/src/scripts/experimentNewIndicators.md

 ```
 Please experiment with [INDICATOR_NAME] for our Bitcoin trading model.
 This is experiment #[X] of 5 in our systematic indicator testing process.
-[Brief description of why this indicator might help]
+[Brief description of why this indicator might help with 7-day predictions]
 ```

 ---